tqdm/tqdm/README.rst

     If unspecified or False, use unicode (smooth blocks) to fill the meter.
 The fallback is to use ASCII characters " 123456789#".
 * disable  : bool, optional
-    Whether to disable the entire progressbar wrapper [default: False].
+    Whether to disable the entire progress bar wrapper [default: False].
 If set to None, disable on non-TTY.
 * unit  : str, optional
     String that will be used to define the unit of each iteration